shilab/STI/README.md

 1. Follow the instructions in the following link to obtain the dataset (VCF + Omni BeadChip manifest + Hg19 fast file): https://github.com/kanamekojima/rnnimp
 2. [optional] Filter the data using bcftools and/or plink.
 Sample commands are in `command_used_for_beadchip_ref_filtering.txt` file.
 3. Split the data to train and test.
 Sample test ids we used for our experiment can be found in `test_samples.txt` inside `STI_benchmark_datasets.zip`
+4. Use the code provided (scripts/test_data_preparation.py) in https://github.com/kanamekojima/rnnimp to generate the test set (microarray data).
+5. Use `hapslegend2vcf.py` to convert the output of the last step to vcf format.
+This code is provided by Dr Kaname Kojima under MIT license.
 Please note that variant IDs should be unique for the code to work correctly.